MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/data-access-governance-reports.md

 - Report name: Provide a unique name for the report.
 - Template: Lists categories of SharePoint site templates (Classic sites, Communication sites, Team sites, others).
 You can choose multiple values or 'All sites'.
 - Privacy: Applicable for Team sites in the scope.
 You can select 'Private', 'Public' or 'All'.
 - Site sensitivity: Lists all sensitivity labels.
 Select one or many labels if you want to report to run within the scope of labeled sites.
-For eg: 'Identify files within sites labeled as 'Confidential', that were shared with EEEU in the last 28 days.
+For for example: 'Identify files within sites labeled as 'Confidential', that were shared with EEEU in the last 28 days.
-- Report type: Use this to select the scenario to be considered for this report, as discussed above,  i.e., whether you want a report for recent 'public sites' or for recent 'public items'.
+- Report type: To select the scenario as discussed above,  i.e., whether you want a report for recent 'public sites' or for recent 'public items'.

 ### Run eeeu reports